 - Reinsurance Ceded - In the normal course of business, the Company seeks to limit its exposure to loss on any single insured and to recover a portion of benefits paid by ceding premium to other insurance enterprises or reinsurers under excess coverage contracts or specific transfer of risk agreements.
-The Company remains primarily liable as the direct insurer on the risks reinsurance.
+The Company remains primarily liable as the direct insurer on the risks reinsured.
 Reinsurance premiums paid and reinsurance premiums incurred but not paid are deducted from net premium income in the statutory basis statements of operations.
-Any amounts due to the Company pursuant to this agreement are recorded as amounts recoverable from reinsurers in the statutory basis statements of admitted assets, liabilities, and capital and surplus (see Note 10 and Note 23).
+Any amounts due to the Company pursuant to this agreement are recorded as amounts recoverable from reinsurers in the statutory basis statements of admitted assets, liabilities, and capital and surplus (see Note 23).

-The Company also has an insolvency-only reinsurance agreement with UnitedHealthcare Insurance Company ("UHIC"), an affiliate, whereby 0.1% of net premium income is ceded to UHIC.
+The Company has an insolvency-only reinsurance agreement with UnitedHealthcare Insurance Company ("UHIC"), an affiliate whereby 0.1% of net premium income is ceded to UHIC.

-- Amounts Recoverable from Reinsurers - The Company records amounts recoverable from reinsurers for excess loss coverage on certain inpatient hospital claims in excess of defined limits in the statutory basis statements of admitted assets, liabilities, and capital and surplus and as net reinsurance recoveries in the statutory basis statements of operations. - Ceded Reinsurance Premiums Payable - The ceded reinsurance premiums payable balance represents amounts due to the reinsurers for specified coverage which will be paid based on the contract terms.
+- Ceded Reinsurance Premiums Payable - The ceded reinsurance premiums payable balance represents amounts due to the reinsurers for specified coverage which will be paid based on the contract terms.